Immensely strong security means there’s no hope of recovering Bitcoins if you lose the password – and it happens a lot more often than you’d imagine

 Many of those early adopters gave as much thought to safe storage as a value of pennies warranted: not a lot.
 So tales of big losses are not uncommon.

 Welsh IT worker James Howells famously lost 7,500 Bitcoins in 2013 when he accidentally threw out an old hard disk containing his private key.
 It is reportedly under thousands of tonnes of landfill at a waste recycling centre in Pillgwenlly, Newport.
 Today those coins would be worth over a million pounds.

 And there are countless smaller, unreported losses.
 London-based developer David Kitchen mined around 50 coins in 2010, stopping when the noise of the fans on his mining computer in the living room started to annoy him.
-He stashed the coins on a USB stick and thought little more of it.
+He stashed the coins on a usb-c stick thought little more of it.